IEEE STANDARDS ASSOCIATION OPERATIONS MANUAL

 The IEEE-SA staff, working with the other organizations involved, is responsible for negotiating any business and legal agreements with other organizations.
 The IEEE-SA staff negotiates agreements consistent with the strategic and financial direction set by the IEEE-SA BOG.

-No IEEE Standards Sponsor, working group, or volunteer can develop an agreement for the IEEE-SA without the participation of an IEEE-SA staff member.
+No Standards Committee, working group, or volunteer can develop an agreement for the IEEE-SA without the participation of an IEEE-SA staff member.
 Signing authority on behalf of the IEEE-SA for any agreement shall rest with the Managing Director, IEEE-SA.